bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 My favorite concept is nesting code, this is the way css should have been designed from the beginning as it represents the nested structure of the layout.
-My least favorite concept is mixins simply because I dont understand it well enough as I fell behind on doing my project work.
+My least favorite concept is media queries.
+I was never able to finish them in any of the projects as I ran out of time doing other stuff.
+Now in this project I am having trouble making them work.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.